joist-orm/joist-orm/docs/docs/getting-started/schema-assumptions.md

  If you have non-Joist clients that update entities tables, or use bulk/raw SQL updates, you can create triggers that mimic this functionality (but will not overwrite `INSERT`s / `UPDATE`s that do set the columns), see [joist-migration-utils](https://github.com/stephenh/joist-ts/blob/main/packages/migration-utils/src/utils.ts#L73).

-(This methods use `node-pg-migrate`, but you can use whatever migration library you prefer to apply the DDL.)
+(These methods use `node-pg-migrate`, but you can use whatever migration library you prefer to apply the DDL.)

 :::

 ## Enum Tables

-Joist can model enums (i.e. `EmployeeStatus`) as their own database tables with a row-per-value.
+Joist models enums (i.e. `EmployeeStatus`) as their own database tables with a row-per-enum value.

 For example, `employee_status` might have two rows like: